 To initiate a landing approach, lower the throttle while on the downwind leg.
 Allow the nose of the model to pitch downward to gradually bleed off altitude.
 Continue to lose altitude, but maintain airspeed by keeping the nose down as you turn onto the crosswind leg.
 Make your final turn toward the runway (into the wind) keeping the nose down to maintain airspeed and control.
 Level the attitude when the model reaches the runway threshold, modulating the throttle as necessary to maintain your glide path and airspeed.
 If you are going to overshoot, smoothly advance the throttle (always ready on the right rudder to counteract torque) and climb out to make another attempt.
-But, if your battery power is low do not attempt to go around again.
+But, if your battery power is low, do not attempt to go around again.
 It is better to land long than risk stalling the plane by flying too slow because the motor battery is low on power.
 When you're ready to make your landing flare and the model is a foot or so off the deck, smoothly increase up elevator until it gently touches down.
+Once the model is on the runway and has lost flying speed, hold up elevator to place the tail on the ground, regaining tail wheel control.

 One final note about flying your model.
 Have a goal or flight plan in mind for every flight.
 This can be learning a new maneuver(s), improving a maneuver(s) you already know, or learning how the model behaves in certain conditions (such as on high or low rates).
 This is not necessarily to improve your skills (though it is never a bad idea!), but more importantly so you do not surprise yourself by impulsively attempting a maneuver and suddenly finding that you've run out of time, altitude or airspeed.
 Every maneuver should be deliberate, not impulsive.
-For example, if you're going to do a loop, check your altitude, mind the wind direction (anticipating rudder corrections that will be required to maintain heading), remember to throttle back at the top, and make certain you are on the desired rates (high/low rates).
+For example, if you're going to do a loop, check your altitude, mind the wind direction (anticipating rudder corrections that will be required to maintain heading), remember to throttle back at the top and make certain you are on the desired rates (high/low rates).
 A flight plan greatly reduces the chances of crashing your model just because of poor planning and impulsive moves.
 Remember to think.